 Though several studies have brought up the issue there should be a way to handle correlated features [38, 39, 53, 54], no method has inherently adapted this in a way that is viable for real-life data, without the need to manually model feature relationships.
 To the best of our knowledge, we are the first to develop a method that is intrinsically suitable for real-life datasets with correlated features.

-Finally, the presentation of counterfactuals presented is often not user-friendly.
+Finally, improving the visual presentation of counterfactuals is regarded helpful to the users.
 Most counterfactual methods for tabular data present the comparison of the input and counterfactual in a table [36, 39-41, 43, 44, 46, 52, 55].
 This does not clearly communicate the magnitude of the feature value differences between these instances without the user having to do arithmetic.
 Similarly, this effect is also apparent in explanations from a conversational statement or natural language [47, 56, 57].
-With a visual approach, these magnitudes can be communicated better.
-[58].
+With a visual approach, these magnitudes can be communicated better [58].
 Though some previous visualizations were developed for counterfactuals [45, 50], it was unclear for which audience these were fit and how well they worked for those users.
 Furthermore, no visualization has incorporated feature attributions with counterfactuals, which could be beneficial to form a complete picture of the prediction [50, 58].

 Contribution

-With this paper, we introduce the concept of eXplainable Artificial Intelligence (XAI) to
+With this paper, we introduce the concept of XAI to

 the field of forensic science by demonstrating its value on a practical issue.
-We generate explanations for individual predictions of the Number of Contributors (NOC) to a DNA profile which can be applied for any machine learning model.
+We generate explanations for individual predictions of the NOC to a DNA profile which can be applied for any machine learning model.
 These explanations consist of SHAP values and counterfactual examples in a compound visualization which is the first to combine these techniques into one explanation.
 We implement a new method for finding realistic counterfactuals (ReCo) by deriving them from the training data.
 This produces examples that have fewer feature differences than using training examples, but are still plausible data points.
 To the best of our knowledge, this is the first method that handles correlated features automatically.
 Lastly, we have created a new realism metric that scores how plausible counterfactuals are in terms of their feature combinations, which is important with highly correlated features.
 The counterfactuals are assessed with objective metrics, while the full visual explanation is assessed as by a small group of users of the application.

 Materials and methods